 - There are no longer differences in public health guidance regarding how visiting should be managed between residents who are fully vaccinated and those who are not. - There are no longer public health recommendations around limiting the number of visitors or visiting households that each resident should have. - Care homes are responsible for managing visiting safely with respect to COVID-19.
-Some care homes may choose to maintain internal policies that allow them to do this safely and equitably in accordance with this guidance. - All visitors to care home residents are strongly encouraged to take part in the community PCR testing programme and are eligible to be tested once a month. - Care homes are no longer advised to ask visitors to provide a negative PCR test result before being permitted to visit. - Visitors who are identified as direct contacts of positive COVID-19 cases should not visit care homes until they can provide evidence of their third and final negative PCR test.
-Any exception for compassionate or essential visits should be agreed with the care home prior to visiting and be on a case by case basis with a decision record held. - Visitors to care homes who have travelled in the last 14 days should still provide evidence of the relevant negative PCR tests to the care home ahead of visiting.
+Some care homes may choose to maintain internal policies that allow them to do this safely and equitably in accordance with this guidance. - All visitors to care home residents are strongly encouraged to take part in the community COVID-19 testing programme. - Care homes are no longer advised to ask visitors to provide a negative PCR test result before being permitted to visit. - Visitors who are identified as a direct contact of a positive COVID-19 case should avoid visiting care homes for 10 days once identified as a direct contact, even if they receive a negative PCR test result.
+Direct contacts who are symptomatic should isolate at home and seek a PCR test.
+Any exception for compassionate or essential visits should be agreed with the care home prior to visiting on a case by case basis, and a decision record held.
+Wherever possible exceptions should not be made for visitors who are symptomatic and PCR positive. - Visitors to care homes who have travelled abroad should not visit care homes until they have received a negative border PCR test result where this is applicable. - Extra care should be taken if children are among those visiting care home residents.
+See further guidance for children visiting below.